-2025 Australian Federal Election: Interim Results and Policies
+2025 Australian Federal Election: Final Election Outcome

 The 2025 Australian Federal Election was held on 3 May.

 The Australian Labor Party, under Prime Minister Anthony Albanese, secured re-election with an increased majority.
-The Liberal National Party Opposition led by Peter Dutton MP has lost a significant number of seats, including the Opposition Leaders seat of Dickson.
+The Liberal National Party Opposition led by Peter Dutton MP has lost a significant number of seats, including the Opposition Leader’s seat of Dickson.

 Party Primary Vote